ct-js/docs.ctjs.rocks/docs/tutorials/making-games-platformer.md

 Here the supposed level's end is placed on the top middle platform.
 I also placed some platforms outside the screenshot for gathering future crystals.

-Now let's move to the `Checkpoint`'s template and edit its "Frame start" code.
+Now let's move to the `Checkpoint`'s template.

 We will check for collision with the Robot, and when it happens, we will store a rescue point inside the Robot's copy.
 Make a new Collision with a template event and select the Robot.
 Then add this code in the event: